ozcangul/aspnet-docs/aspnet/data/ef-mvc/read-related-data.rst

 Since the view always requires the OfficeAssignment entity, it's more efficient to fetch that in the same query.
 Course entities are required when an instructor is selected in the web page, so eager loading is better than explicit loading only if the page is displayed more often with a course selected than without.

-If an instructor ID was selected, the selected instructor is retrieved from the list of instructors in the view model.
-The view model's Courses property is then loaded with the Course entities from that instructor's Courses navigation property.
+If an instructor was selected, the selected instructor is retrieved from the list of instructors in the view model.
+The view model's ``Courses`` property is then loaded with the Course entities from that instructor's ``Courses`` navigation property.

 .. literalinclude::  intro/samples/cu/Controllers/InstructorsController.cs
   :language: c#
   :lines: 52-58
   :dedent: 12

-The Where method returns a collection, but in this case the criteria passed to that method result in only a single Instructor entity being returned.
-The Single method converts the collection into a single Instructor entity, which gives you access to that entity's Courses property.
-The Courses property contains CourseInstructor entities, from which you want only the related Course entities.
+The ``Where`` method returns a collection, but in this case the criteria passed to that method result in only a single Instructor entity being returned.
+The ``Single`` method converts the collection into a single Instructor entity, which gives you access to that entity's ``Courses`` property.
+The ``Courses`` property contains ``CourseInstructor`` entities, from which you want only the related Course entities.

-You use the Single method on a collection when you know the collection will have only one item.
+You use the ``Single`` method on a collection when you know the collection will have only one item.
 The Single method throws an exception if the collection passed to it is empty or if there's more than one item.
-An alternative is SingleOrDefault, which returns a default value (null in this case) if the collection is empty.
-However, in this case that would still result in an exception (from trying to find a Courses property on a null reference), and the exception message would less clearly indicate the cause of the problem.
-When you call the Single method, you can also pass in the Where condition instead of calling the Where method separately:
+An alternative is ``SingleOrDefault``, which returns a default value (null in this case) if the collection is empty.
+However, in this case that would still result in an exception (from trying to find a ``Courses`` property on a null reference), and the exception message would less clearly indicate the cause of the problem.
+When you call the ``Single`` method, you can also pass in the Where condition instead of calling the ``Where`` method separately:

 .. code-block:: c#